IEC 61508: IEC 61508 certification

 Certification is third party attestation that a product, process, or system meets all requirements of the certification program.
 Those requirements are listed in a document called the certification scheme.
 IEC 61508 certification programs are operated by impartial third party organizations called certification bodies (CB).
 These CBs are accredited to operate following other international standards including ISO/IEC 17065 and ISO/IEC 17025.
 Certification bodies are accredited to perform the auditing, assessment, and testing work by an accreditation body (AB).
 There is often one national AB in each country.
 These ABs operate per the requirements of ISO/IEC 17011, a standard that contains requirements for the competence, consistency, and impartiality of accreditation bodies when accrediting conformity assessment bodies.
 ABs are members of the International Accreditation Forum (IAF) for work in management systems, products, services, and personnel accreditation or the International Laboratory Accreditation Cooperation (ILAC) for laboratory accreditation.
 A Multilateral Recognition Arrangement (MLA) between ABs will ensure global recognition of accredited CBs.
 IEC 61508 certification programs have been established by several global Certification Bodies.
 Each has defined their own scheme based upon IEC 61508 and other functional safety standards.
 The scheme lists the referenced standards and specifies procedures which describes their test methods, surveillance audit policy, public documentation policies, and other specific aspects of their program.
-IEC 61508 certification programs are being offered globally by several recognized CBs including Intertek, SGS-TÜV Saar, TÜV Nord, TÜV Rheinland, TÜV SÜD and UL.
+IEC 61508 certification programs are being offered globally by several recognized CBs including exida, Intertek, SGS-TÜV Saar, TÜV Nord, TÜV Rheinland, TÜV SÜD and UL.